leenalmajz/distributed_systems_assignments/assignment 3/README.md

             ```
 * `GET /queues/<queue_name>/messages/first`:
     * Description: Retrieves and removes the first message from the specified queue.
-    * Authentication: Requires a valid user token in the `Authorization` header.
+    * Authentication: Requires a valid administrator or agent token in the `Authorization` header.
     * Response:
         * Body: